zetkin/universal-react-redux-boilerplate/README.md

 * React.js for view rendering (universal)
 * Redux as a Flux implementation (universal)
-* Express for the server-side node server
+* Express for the server-side routing and logic

 Universal means that the same code is run both on the server and on the client (Browser).
 The language used is EcmaScript 2015 (modern Javascript) with some